jnozzi/cocoadev.com/markdown/NSString.md

  ...

-Or if you're not using C++, you can use General/NSMutableString and accumulate strings into there.
+Or if you're not using C++, you can use NSMutableString and accumulate strings into there.

 ----

-In conformance with the General/NSComparisonMethods protocol, General/NSString implements these methods:     - (BOOL)isLike:(NSString *)object;
+In conformance with the NSComparisonMethods protocol, NSString implements these methods:     - (BOOL)isLike:(NSString *)object;
 - (BOOL)isCaseInsensitiveLike:(NSString *)aString;
 These methods compare the receiver to *aString*, which can contain the * and ? wild-card characters.  * matches 0 or more arbitrary characters, ? matches one arbitrary character (i.e. bash-like, not perl-like).
 Brackets denote a set of characters.
 For example,     [@"b" isLike:@"[a-c]"] has the precise meaning of     [@"b" isLike:@"[abc]"] and both evaluate to     YES.
 As far as I can tell, the other bits of bash "globbing" (e.g. ^ to reverse sense of match, curly braces) are not supported.

 The existence of the methods is documented, as is that they match "a pattern".
 What a pattern consists of is not documented.

-*Okay, technically, the methods are documented, but the fact that General/NSString implements these methods in not easily ascertained, assuming you even knew about General/NSComparisonMethods.*
+*Okay, technically, the methods are documented, but the fact that NSString implements these methods in not easily ascertained, assuming you even knew about NSComparisonMethods.*

 ----

-Now, if you want to get *really* undocumented, check out these private General/NSString methods.
+Now, if you want to get *really* undocumented, check out these private NSString methods.

  - (BOOL)matchesPattern:(id)aPattern;